-In response to the COVID-19 pandemic, the Company went through a re-evaluation of its real estate needs.
+In 2020, in response to the COVID-19 pandemic, the Company went through a re-evaluation of its real estate needs.
 In connection with this re-evaluation, and the success the Company has had working remotely, it was decided in July 2020 that the Company would significantly reduce the real estate space it leases.
-This decision resulted in the significant reduction of the real estate space leased by the Company and the removal of the associated right of use assets.
+This decision resulted in the significant reduction of the real estate space the Company leases and the removal of the associated right of use assets.
 Furthermore, this resulted in various one-time expenses in connection with the abandonment of the majority of the Company's leased facilities.
-The lease restructuring costs noted below are a result of this transition to an employee-centric workforce model that does not rely on traditional offices.
+The lease restructuring costs noted below are a result of this transition to an employee-centric model.